Besides the Visual analytics page, the platform provides additional dedicated pages for specific spatio-temporal analytics.

 Let’s modify some of these settings, and look at the number of vessels for the last week for our 3 port areas:

-• On the TIME RANGE panel:
+• On the CONFIGURATION panel:

 • Scroll down to see a comparison of vessel movements for the 3 ports.